 Nutrition in a child’s early years impacts their growth, development and long-term outcomes.
 The EYN Partnership want to give you confidence that you’re providing your child with the nutrition they need – whether at home or when they’re in a childcare setting.

-Nutrition Development Manager, Early Years Nutrition Partnership Nutritionist
+Nutrition Development Manager & Early Years Nutrition Consultant

 BSc in Food and Human Nutrition, Masters in International Public Health Nutrition

-Annie is a postgraduate-trained public health nutritionist with a passion for children’s food and nutrition.
-She has over 12 years’ experience spanning nutrition charities and the food industry before joining the Early Years Nutrition Partnership as Nutrition Development Manager in August 2016, shortly after its launch in April 2016.
+Annie is a postgraduate-trained public health nutritionist specialising in early years and maternal food and nutrition.
+She has over 15 years’ experience spanning nutrition charities and the food industry and joined the Early Years Nutrition Partnership as Nutrition Development Manager for its launch in April 2016.

 An experienced public speaker and media nutritionist, Annie has been interviewed on BBC, Channel 4, ITV and Sky News, as well as being the nutritionist for the X-Factor and The Long Way Down.